wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 1.9.0 =
+Added ability to display the link image without the links title Added ability to use any type of link including relative links

 = 1.8.0 =
 Added new filters to allow for filtering each links output directly

 = 1.7.1 =
 Prevent the links from showing up in search results